fieldtrip/website/workshop/toolkit2024.md

 ### Test your MATLAB and FieldTrip installation in advance

 For the hands-on sessions we assume that you will work on your own laptop computer.
 To have a smooth experience - and to avoid having to spend precious debugging time during the hands-on sessions - we recommend that you [test your MATLAB and FieldTrip installation in advance](/workshop/toolkit2024/test_installation), and download the data that we will need during the hands-on sessions.
-Before running thist test, we recommend that you prepare your laptop as per the instructions in the next section, which explains in some more detail what needs to be downloaded in advance, as well as how you can easily obtain (and install) a copy of FieldTrip on your computer.
+Before running this test, we recommend that you prepare your laptop as per the instructions in the next section, which explains in some more detail what needs to be downloaded in advance, as well as how you can easily obtain (and install) a copy of FieldTrip on your computer.

 ## Getting started with the hands-on sessions